oVirt/ovirt-site/source/tutorial/crashcourse.html.md

       /usr/share/ovirt-engine/ui-plugins/space-shooter-resources/start.html

     api.options({
-        // Configure source origin(s), i.e. protocol://domain:port, from which
+        // Configure source origin(s), i.e. protocol://domain:port
-        // message events will be accepted (by default, this option is empty)
+        // from which HTML5 message events will be accepted
         allowedMessageOrigins: ['http://127.0.0.1:8080']
     });

-    var victory = false; // Has player won at least one game in the current game dialog? var dataCenter = null; // Data Center entity associated with the current game dialog var gameContentWindow = null; // Reference to game dialog content's Window object
+    var victory = false; // Has player won at least one game in the current game dialog? var dataCenter = null; // Data Center entity associated with the current game dialog var gameContentWindow = null; // Reference to game Window object

     api.register({

-        // Plugin init callback, ideal for one-time UI extensions
+        // Called by the infrastructure as part of plugin initialization,
+        // will be called just once during the lifetime of a plugin
         UiInit: function() {
             if (browserRocks()) {
                 init(); // Defined later on
             }
         },

-        // Data Center main tab item selection callback, useful for keeping track
+        // Called when item selection changes in Data Center main tab,
-        // of currently selected Data Center entity in the corresponding main tab
+        // useful for keeping track of currently selected Data Center entity
         DataCenterSelectionChange: function() {
             if (arguments.length == 1) {
-                // If there is single entity selected, remember it dataCenter = arguments[0];
+                // Single entity was selected, remember it dataCenter = arguments[0];
             } else {
                 // Otherwise, forget the entity